Main Street Gloucester Preservation Trust

 How does Main Street Gloucester Preservation Trust spend its money?

 Main Street Gloucester Preservation Trust directs 80% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 10%.
+This exceeds the 65% industry benchmark.

 Are donations to Main Street Gloucester Preservation Trust tax-deductible?